Brian-Hsieh/kube-thrifty/README.md

 go run .
 ```

-> [!Note]
+> [!IMPORTANT]
-> The release name and namespace must currently both be `kube-thrifty`.
-TUI uses the Service name and namespace directly.
+> The Helm release name and namespace must currently both be `kube-thrifty`, as TUI directly references the Service by name and namespace.

 ## Controls